 The various lights seemed to start gravitating toward this glow.
 They would dart toward it, then return, landing here and there.
 We tried approaching, but as we got closer, the light became dimmer.
 When we retreated, it began glowing brightly again.

 One odd occurrence was with the large cross.
-Made of a white stone (probably marble), in the night it had a “ghostly” pale gray white cast to it.
+Made of a white stone (probably marble), it had a “ghostly” pale gray-white cast to it in the night.
 My friend with the digital camera (an amateur photography buff) took a picture of it.
 The result in her view lens?
 The cross glowed a dull, deep red.
 Running up one side of the cross was what resembled a string of teeny, tiny Christmas lights.
 They appeared to be shooting towards the sky.

-As 11:00 approached, the lights were now close enough to us that we could reach out and almost touch them.
+As 11:00 approached, the lights were now close enough to us to reach out and almost touch them.
 They no longer moved away from us, nor did they dim.
 I can state positively they were NOT fireflies nor glowing bugs of any kind.
 It was as if you were touching air.

 What we saw, I don’t know.
 But I do believe.
 And I do want to state this – people claim that it’s caused by the town lights reflecting up into the sky and back down onto the tombstones.
-They state that it’s stars reflecting off the shiny surface of the tombstones.
-I’d like to make a point here, something that I have not seen pointed out.
+They state that its stars reflect off the shiny surface of the tombstones.
+I want to make a point here, something that I have not seen pointed out.

 And if they ARE reflections from the lights in town, can anyone explain why they have been seen up there since BEFORE there was electricity in the area?
 That rules that “explanation” out completely.

-I have also not yet ran across any articles of people actually being able to get near enough to them to reach their hands out to touch.
+I have also not yet run across any articles of people getting near enough to them to reach their hands out to touch.
 We did.
-We took our time, stayed almost totally silent for the almost 4 1/2 hours we were there.
+We took our time, stayed almost silent for the almost 4 1/2 hours we were there.
 We were slow in our movements, almost sluggish.
 We were gentle when talking about them, keeping our voices to an almost whisper.
-We spoke about them with a reverence and awe, which seemed to feel right to all of us.
+We spoke about them with reverence and awe, which seemed to feel right to all of us.